Metric/Materia/README.md

  * OpenTK via Nuget
  * OpenTK.GLControl via Nuget
  * Assimp via Nuget
- * All other dependecies are in this repository
+ * All other dependencies are in this repository
  * Uses a custom build of the free ExtendedWpfToolkit that fixes some bugs in AvalonDock, uses proper WPF GridSplitter controls in AvalonDock and customizes AvalonDock Metro Theme.

 Build Instructions